MrQR-me/docs/index.md

 ## Main Menu
 You can access Registers, Profile, Files, Site settings and Log Out from the mobile device main menu.

-On a PC or tablet you can access registers, site settings, by selecting the image icon in the top right corner of the screen you can access your profile, files and Log Out
+On a PC or tablet main menu you can access registers and site settings, by selecting the image icon in the top right corner of the screen you can access your profile, files and Log Out

 ![Index](/assets/images/MrQR-Main-Menu.png "Main Menu")